Moon Mountain District Sonoma County

 District Sonoma County."
-Its designation encompasses 17663 acres stretching north-south along the western slopes of the Mayacamas mountains between Sugarloaf Ridge State Park and Los Carneros viticultural area with the Napa Valley’s Mount Veeder viticultural area outlining the eastern slopes.
+Its designation encompasses 17663 acres stretching north–south along the western slopes of the Mayacamas mountains between Sugarloaf Ridge State Park and Los Carneros viticultural area with the Napa Valley's Mount Veeder viticultural area outlining the eastern slopes.
 Its name is derived from Moon Mountain Road, which traverses through the area and itself a reference to Sonoma, which means 'valley of the moon' in the local Native American dialect.
 A clear view to San Francisco 50 mi south is not uncommon from Moon Mountain District vineyards.
 The viticultural area contains 11 wineries and 40 commercially-producing vineyards that cultivate approximately 1500 acres throughout the mountainous area around the hills and ridges.
+The plant hardiness zone ranges from 9a to 10a.

 Terroir

 The distinguishing features of Moon Mountain District are its topography, geology, climate, and soils.
 It lies in one of the warmer parts of Sonoma County due to its inland location.
 At elevations ranging from 400 to 2200 ft above sea level, vines grow in a variety of soils, mainly rocky and of volcanic origin, on the western slopes and ridge tops of the Mayacamas Mountains.
 The district's boundaries are outlined by proceeding south along the mountain ridge from the Rutherford locale down the meandering Sonoma-Napa County boundary to the Sonoma-Napa county southeast intersection; then travels southwesterly in a straight line north of Arrowhead Mountain toward the Pueblo lands of Sonoma; the boundary then proceeds northwesterly along the western foothills, past the locales of Eldridge, Glen Ellen, through the Valley of the Moon and settling in the Kenwood vicinity; finally, turning east-northeasterly it proceeds to a marked 1,483-foot peak south of Sugarloaf Ridge and then east-southeasterly in a straight line back to the Sonoma-Napa County boundary.